Web scraping with JavaScript and Node.js (Guide for 2024)

 Crawlee logo

 Crawlee is an open-source Node.js web scraping and automation library developed and maintained by Apify.
-It builds on top of Got Scraping, Cheerio, Puppeteer, and Playwright, and takes advantage of the already great features of these tools while providing extra functionality tailored to the needs and preferences of web scraping developers.
+It builds on top of all the libraries we’ve talked about so far Got Scraping, Cheerio, Puppeteer, and Playwright, and takes advantage of the already great features of these tools while providing extra functionality tailored to the needs of web scraping developers.

 One of Crawlee's major selling points is its extensive out-of-the-box collection of features to help scrapers overcome modern website anti-bot defenses and reduce blocking rates.
 It achieves that by making HTTP requests that mimic browser headers and TLS fingerprints without requiring extra configuration.